vporton/carbon-flow/README.md

 In the case if somebody needs to exceed a swap credit amount for a legitimate reason he may write an email to the parent token owner asking to raise the limits.

+## ERC-20 tokens

+Our ERC-20 tokens wrap corresponding ERC-1155 so that the amounts on accounts of our ERC-20 and the corresponding ERC-1155 token are always equal.
+Transfer or approval of one of these two tokens automatically transfers or approves also the other one.

+_Our ERC-20 tokens have a bug (do not fully conform to the ERC-20 standard):_ the system is not notified of ERC-1155 transfers and other events by the corresponding ERC-20 events.

+TODO: Should completely remove all events from the ERC-20 wrapper, because they don't happen realiably anyway (happen but not on every transfer)?

+The practical implications of the bug are as follows:

+- A user may be not notified (e.g. by email sent by EtherScan.io) about a transfer or other event with his token.

+- Some software for re-creating a new ERC-20 token with the same balances as our token may produce a new token with wrong balances.

+- Other failures.

+This bug probably could be fixed, but:

+- Fixing it would significally increase gas usage, what is not green.

+- Most ERC-20 software does work correctly with our tokens despite this bug.

+- ERC-20 is an old legacy standard, ERC-1155 tokens should be used instead.
+  It is expected that after a few years most Ethereum wallets and exchanged will support ERC-1155, so ERC-20 support is just a temporary measure.

+- You also should prefer to use the ERC-1155 version, because it uses less gas.

 ## Sum of Several Tokens

 _When starting to work on this bounty, I first overengineered: My system of summing